victor-xxi/kindle-clippings-to-csv/README.md

 Easily adaptable program to convert your clippings into a CSV file.

 ## Language
+- The code is wrote in English
+- The input file is expected to be in Spanish.
 - The output file is in Catalan.

 ## Requirements

 - This program has only been tested for the [**Kindle 5**](https://en.wikipedia.org/wiki/Amazon_Kindle#Kindle_5).
 Other devices' files may have another structrue.
-- For this program to work the clippings file **must be in Spanish**.

 ## Known issues